Permanent Residence and Naturalization

 If you've made the choice to seek permanent residence, if you are an employer seeking to hire a person from out of the United States for a permanent position, or if you a permanent resident seeking to become a U.S. citizen, a Houston immigration lawyer can assist you in the sometimes complex process of attaining your goals.

 Kathryn Karam is an attorney who had taken on complex cases and difficult immigration matters, and found creative solutions to help people become permanent residents and U.S. citizens.
-Call The Law Office of Kathryn N. Karam, P.C. today at (832) 582-0620 to set up a consultation.
+Call Karam Immigration Law today at (832) 582-0620 to set up a consultation.

-The Law Office of Kathryn N. Karam, P.C. assists people seeking assistance with permanent residence or naturalization matters in the Houston area, including Sugar Land, Alief, Sharpstown, Bellaire, Spring Branch, The Woodlands, Clear Lake, League City, Kingwood, Cypress or Tomball.
+Karam Immigration Law assists people seeking assistance with permanent residence or naturalization matters in the Houston area, including Sugar Land, Alief, Sharpstown, Bellaire, Spring Branch, The Woodlands, Clear Lake, League City, Kingwood, Cypress or Tomball.

 Information on Green Cards and Citizenship